Adding New Components

 3) Place the 3D model

-1. Put the STEP/WRL model in KML-Custom/3dmodels.
+1. Put the STEP/WRL model in kmlib-local/3dmodels/<Category>.3dshapes/ matching the footprint category.

-2. Reference it via the ${KICAD_KML_CUSTOM_MODELS} variable so paths are portable between systems.
+2. Reference it via the ${KICAD_KML_CUSTOM_MODELS} variable: ${KICAD_KML_CUSTOM_MODELS}/<Category>.3dshapes/<model-file>.

 3. Orient/scale in the 3D Models tab.